 Each questionnaire is awarded 10% of the overall marks (4 x 10 = 40%).

-The final essay for each taught module is on an assigned topic and between 2,000-2,500 words long.
+The final essay for each module is on an assigned topic and between 2,000-2,500 words long.
 The final essay in each module is awarded 60% of the overall mark.

-While the programme can be followed by anyone, it is primarily intended for member of religious communities.
+While the programme can be followed by anyone, it is primarily intended for members of religious communities.
 Religious should inform their religious superiors of their intention to participate in this programme and obtain their consent.
 CIBI will require that candidates demonstrate that they have such consent.